steve-spence/tupah/README.md

 # Tupah

-**Tupah** is a personal blog and portfolio site built with Next.js and Tailwind CSS.
-It features rotating blog previews, custom art integration, and sections for gaming updates, anime commentary, and tech tutorials.
+**Tupah** is a side project I work on when I test out new updates React features.
+I built this site with Next.js and Tailwind.
+It features an about page, a blog page, and a landing page.
+I am still developing the site occationally.

 ## Features